xornyx/xornyx/README.md

 ---

-## Absolute Limits

-XorNyx has exactly two hard limits:

-- `xornyx.xyz` and `*.xornyx.xyz` are strictly off-limits — no scanning, fuzzing, or exploitation
-- No CSAM

-Everything else is fully authorized.

----

 ## Disclaimer

 XorNyx is intended for **authorized security testing, penetration testing engagements, and security research only**.
 Users are solely responsible for ensuring they have proper authorization before testing any target.
 The developers assume no liability for misuse.